Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRIS Design and Proof Of Concept

-A variety of RIS implementations has been lately presented \cite{wu2021intelligent}, ranging from metasurfaces that manipulate wave propagation in rich scattering environments to improve the received signal strength, to those that realize desired anomalous reflection beyond Snell's law.
-In all those efforts, the RISs are incapable of any sort of sensing of the impinging signal. {The concept of RISs realizing sensing and communicating was envisioned in \cite{alamzadeh2021reconfigurable}, where an implementation with sensing capabilities at the meta-atom level was demonstrated.} We next present HRISs incorporating this hybrid meta-atom design and leveraging previous works on DMAs \cite{shlezinger2020dynamic} to integrate sensing into each meta-atom, without losing their reconfigurable reflecting functionalities.
+A variety of RIS implementations has recently been introduced~\cite{wu2021intelligent_ALL}, ranging from metasurfaces that manipulate wave propagation in rich scattering environments to improve the received signal strength, to those that realize desired anomalous reflection beyond Snell's law.
+In all fabricated designs, the RISs are incapable of any sort of sensing of the impinging signal.
+The concept of RISs realizing sensing and communicating was firstly envisioned in \cite{alamzadeh2021reconfigurable_all}, where an implementation with sensing capabilities at the meta-atom level was demonstrated.
+We next present HRISs incorporating this hybrid meta-atom design, and that leverage previous works on DMAs \cite{shlezinger2020dynamic_all} to integrate sensing into each meta-atom, without losing their reconfigurable reflection functionalities.

-{\bf Configurations of Hybrid Meta-Atoms}: From a hardware perspective, one can propose two different configurations that allow for meta-atoms to both reflect and sense.
-The first consists of hybrid meta-atoms, which simultaneously reflect a portion of the impinging signal, while enabling the another portion to be sensed \cite{alamzadeh2021reconfigurable}.
-The second implementation uses meta-atoms that reconfigure between near-perfect absorption and reflection.
-In this case, the metasurface has two modalities \cite{ABSence}: it first senses the channel (absorption mode), and once necessary information is extracted, it enters the second mode (reflection) and directs the signal towards a desired direction.